Communications and Space Weather

 The Solar Cycle

 Space weather originates from the Sun and depends on the solar cycle.
 This cycle is typically 11 years in duration although cycles vary greatly both in amplitude and in length.
-The solar cycle is manifest in many properties of the Sun but is most evident in the appearance of sunspots on the solar disk.
+The solar cycle is manifest in many properties of the Sun but is most evident in the appearance of sunspots on the solar disc.
 Sunspots are regions of stronger magnetic field which appear darker than the surrounding surface.
 At times, sunspots are rare and the Sun appears almost without blemish.
 This is known as solar minimum.
 Later sunspots become more common and it is normal for many groups of spots to be visible.
 The peak, when sunspots are most common, is called solar maximum.

 The number of sunspots gives rise to the "sunspot number" which, when smoothed over a period of 12 months, is the traditional measure of the solar cycle.
 The peak sunspot number of historical solar cycles varies greatly.
 The largest cycles in recent years have been: Cycle 19 (peak sunspot number of 201 in 1957) was the largest cycle on record; Cycle 21 (peak sunspot number of 165 in 1979) the second largest; and Cycle 22 (peak of 159 in 1989) equal third largest.

 Several solar features and events are connected with space weather.
 Firstly, solar flares are huge outbursts of energy seen on Earth at many wavelengths from visible light right through to the radio spectrum, and from space in X-ray observations.
 They are the outcome of the release of stored energy as the magnetic fields of sunspots become twisted and distorted due to the differential rotation of the Sun.
 If the complexity of the magnetic field is sufficiently large, the energy can be released in an explosive event - a solar flare.
 Along with the production of electromagnetic radiation, the flare can be associated with the ejection of clouds of charged particles into the solar wind.
 This process is called a coronal mass ejection and may occur with flares or with other types of events.
 The result of the material reaching the Earth is a geomagnetic/ionospheric storm.